omatech/laravel-check-supervisor/README.md

 # Laravel: Check Supervisor Status
-Command to check that Supervisor is running.
+Command to check that Supervisor is running and automatically restart it.

 ## Installation